- Setup the Configuration File

 script: The job itself, like build, test, etc. Anything you can run in the PowerShell terminal, you can also run here.

-only: Limit the job to specific event.
+only: Limit the job to the specific event.
 For example, only in merge requests.

 The corresponding buildItem in customBuildItems.xml:

-To run our predefined setup script these variables needs to be setup in your CI variables.
-You can find the CI variables in your Git repository settings page:
+To run our predefined setup script these variables need to be setup in your CI variables.
+You can find the CI variables on your Git repository settings page:

 CI_GITLAB_TOKEN: A Gitlab token with at least read access to base.